Americans are more likely to say that religion is “very important” for them personally (38%) than Canadians (25%).

 About a third of Canadians (32%, -1) never attend religious gatherings, while two-in-five (40%, +4) only do so for special events, such as weddings, funerals or baptisms.
 Only 15% of Canadians (-1) attend a church, temple or synagogue at least once a week.

 About a quarter of Americans (23%, -15) attend a religious gathering at least once a week.
 There are sizeable increases in the proportions of Americans who never go to church (27%, +7) or who only do so in special occasions (29%, +8).

-Results are based on online studies conducted from December 3 to December 5, 2020, among representative samples of 1,000 adults in Canada and 1,200 adults in the United States.
+Methodology: Results are based on online studies conducted from November 26 to November 28, 2022, among representative samples of 1,000 adults Canada and the United States.
 The data has been statistically weighted according to Canadian and U.S. census figures for age, gender and region in each country.
-The margin of error—which measures sample variability—is +/- 3.1 percentage points for Canada and +/- 2.8 percentage points for the United States.
+The margin of error—which measures sample variability—is +/- 3.1 percentage points for each country.

 For more information on this poll, please contact:

 Mario Canseco, President, Research Co.778.929.0490 [e] email@example.com